sbenhaim/mpls/README.md

 Pretty neat, huh.

 `map` is also lazy, FYI.
-It works only because the repl realizes the results to print them out.
+It works without `doall` only because the repl realizes the results to print them out.
 Also, it's not really supposed to be used for side-effecting operations like `mremove`.
-You should be using `doseq`.
+You _should_ be using `doseq`.

 ```clj
 (doseq [b buttons] (mremove b))